shakebugs/shake-docs/docs/react/quick-facts.md

 ## Introduction
 Every app is unique so the [Essentials](react/essentials.md) sent with each bug report are often not enough.
 That's why the Shake SDK allows you to send yourself any custom data from the app using Quick facts.
-It's a String object which you can shape any way you want, and you can put anything you want into it.
+It's a text object which you can shape any way you want, and you can put anything you want into it.

 This is where you will see Quick facts on your web Dashboard:

 ![Quick facts screen](../assets/quick_facts_screen.png)

-## Set quick facts
+## Usage
-To set the Quick facts, call the `Shake.setQuickFacts()` method passing your Quick facts as text containing data you want to receive on your web Dashboard.
-Be careful only to call it once, since any subsequent calls will override the former ones.
+To set the Quick facts, call the `Shake.setQuickFacts()` method passing your Quick facts as a text containing data you want to receive on your web Dashboard.

+You can set quick facts anywhere within your app, but be careful because any subsequent calls with the same key will override the former text value.

 App.js
 ```javascript {1,6}